Welcome to the Pride!

 The college exploration process is an exciting and important time for your family.
 The University of Arkansas – Fort Smith (UAFS) recognizes that parents and other family members play an important role in their students' college selection and their success throughout their college career.
 We are here to help you both through the college application process and to understand the many support services here to help them succeed.
 The most important role you can play in this process is listening to and supporting your student.
 Help him or her through the application process and in applying for financial aid including scholarships.
 At the same time, encourage him or her to remain focused on high school academics.

 - One of the most affordable universities in the region

 - Support services for your student -- Tutoring, Fitness Center, Counseling Center, Health Clinic, and more

 - 87% of UAFS graduates are employed or attending graduate school within six months of graduation

 As a parent, you know that education will be the most important asset for your student in the years ahead.
 Our degree programs – which include top-notch offerings in humanities and social sciences, languages and communication, business, education, engineering, health sciences, and the applied sciences – have been developed in partnership with industry and government leaders.
 This ensures that our graduates have the knowledge and skills they need to be successful today and to grow into the new opportunities of tomorrow.

-College Selection Tips
+Admissions Timeline and College Selection Tips

 - Attend local college fairs to start gathering college information.